knowit/kubernetes-workshop/docs/_docs/workshop/configmap.md

 kubectl apply -f workshop-frontend-deployment.yaml # or whatever you called the yaml file earlier
 ```

-Now all your 3 pods in your deployment should be restarted by Kubernetes.
+Now your pod in your deployment should be restarted by Kubernetes.

 </div>
 </details>